-- (1) The electron measurement of g/2 makes possible the most accurate determination of the fine structure constant (discussed in the previous section and in Chapter 6) as is needed to calculate $a{\text{QED}}(\alpha)$. - (2) The electron measurement of g/2 and an independently measured value of α test QED calculations of the very similar $a{\text{QED}}(\alpha)$ terms in the electron system.
+- 1. The electron measurement of g/2 makes possible the most accurate determination of the fine structure constant (discussed in the previous section) as is needed to calculate $a{\text{OED}}(\alpha)$. - 2.
+The electron measurement of g/2 and an independently measured value of α test QED calculations of the very similar $a{\text{OED}}(\alpha)$ terms in the electron system.

-The QED contribution must be accurately subtracted from the measured muon g-2 if the much smaller possible contribution from New Physics is to be observed.
+The QED contribution must be accurately subtracted from the measured muon g - 2 if the much smaller possible contribution from new physics is to be observed.

-5.6.
-Prospects and Conclusion
+1.7 Prospects and Conclusion

 In conclusion, our 2008 measurement of the electron g/2 is 15 times more accurate than the 1987 measurement that provided g/2 and α for nearly 20 years, and 2.7 times more accurate than our 2006 measurement that superseded it.
-Achieving the reported electron g/2 uncertainty with a positron seems feasible, to make the most stringent lepton CPT test.